 Ultimately, she has one advice for aspiring business owners: “Go for it.
 Have a business plan but don’t be insecure or compare yourself to others.”

 Every piece has a story–and is also part of a story

 To this day, Karina mourns the lost relationship she could have had with her father.
-“I didn’t get to say goodbye to him because they kind of had to sneak me out of the country,” she revealed.
-Her father didn’t want her to come to America, as his views on the country weren’t positive.
-A few months after she had left Nicaragua, there was an ambush and he had passed away.
+“I didn’t get to say goodbye to him because they kind of had to sneak me out of the country,” she reveals.
+Her father didn’t want her to come to the United States, as his views on the country weren’t positive.
+A few months after she left Nicaragua, there was an ambush and he had passed away.

 Her designs came from a part of Karina that “was bottled up” and flowed naturally through her creative process.
 In retrospect, the final creations feel like an ode to her past, to a father she never really got to know and a country that could never truly leave her.
 Her very first design, the Voyager backpack that came out 8 years ago, is a testament to that.